php-actions/phpunit/README.md

 + 9.*
 + 8.*

+Please note **the version number of the Github Action must match your composer.json major version number**.
+For example, if your composer.json requires `phpunit/phpunit 8.5.8`, you must use `php-actions/phpunit@v8`, as major versions of PHPUnit are incompatible with each other.

 If you require a specific version that is not listed here, please request them in the [Github issue tracker](https://github.com/php-actions/phpunit/issues)